kyma-project/control-plane/docs/kyma-environment-broker/08-05-orchestrate-kyma-upgrade.md

    export AUTHORIZATION_HEADER="Authorization: Bearer $ACCESS_TOKEN"
    ```

 2. Make a call to the Kyma Environment Broker to orchestrate the upgrade.
-You can select runtimes to upgrade using a following selectors:
+You can select Runtimes to upgrade using the following selectors:

 - target - can be used to select all runtimes by specifying it as `target: "all"`
 - globalAccount